tommheik/4dCylindricalShearlet/README.md

 ### ToDo

-Some functions are still missing their original authors.
+Some functions in dirFilters -folder are still missing their original authors.